 You’ll want to storm out into a lead with the deck’s powerful early game drops and stretch your advantage so far that your opponent is unable to respond.
 If they can’t get a foothold in the game you can deny them at every turn before they can even establish their game plan.

 Contest the board with your powerful early drops and make sensible trades where possible.
 Remember, Zoo Warlock is a board control deck and not one for blindly rushing face damage.
-Look for high-health minions that stick to the board, and generate Lackeys with EVIL Genius to ensure a swift early push whilst creating value in hand too.
+Look for high-health minions that stick to the board, like Voidwalker and Spirit Jailer.
 You never want to be floating mana, so try to get as many bodies onto the board as you can.

 At this stage, you should consider weaving in a Life Tap every turn where possible to ensure you don’t run out of resources or use Nightshade Matron to dig deeper into your deck by discarding Hand of Gul'dan.
 Just remember, Hand of Gul'dan has to be the highest cost card in your hand or the effect won't work!

 We’ve put together a few tips to deal with other aggro decks you may face on ladder: